Murad Orders All Necessary Facilities In Place Before AMAN Exercise - UrduPoint

 -

-Murad orders all necessary facilities in place before AMAN Exercise40 minutes ago
+Murad orders all necessary facilities in place before AMAN Exercise7 minutes ago

 -